sedouard/mongodb-mva/module3_language_drivers/README.md

 # Introduction

 Every database has language drivers that allow you to interact with the database from a particular programming language.
-In this module we will use the Node.js and C# language drivers which allow us to do pretty much everything we are abler to on the Mongo Interactive Shell but from our application.
+In this module we will use the Node.js and C# language drivers which allow us to do pretty much everything we are able to on the Mongo Interactive Shell but from our application.

 # Node.js